Adithya-Kalany/JANREX/README.md

 if you want to compile it, just run `yarn package-<PLATFORM>` but with your platform, ex: `yarn package-linux` all compiled builds end up in the release-builds folder

-# this seems pretty limiting....
+# This seems pretty limiting....
-this client is more of a gateway for different patches to be applied, for example if you wish to add another chromium flag, add it to main.js
+This client is more of a gateway for different patches to be applied, for example if you wish to add another chromium flag, add it to main.js

-# planned features.....
+# Planned features.....
-currently planned:
+Currently planned:
 - discord rpc
 - ~~actual icon~~
 - ~~F4 lobby switcher builtin~~